Temperament and Timbre - interactions between temperament and registration on the organ

 This shows the frequency spectrum of an Open Diapason and a Stop Diapason pipe at middle C on an historic Victorian organ.
 The harmonics are identified by the small red circles and it is obvious that the Open Diapason has far more of them than its stopped cousin.
 It has at least 15 harmonics, although the 18th and 19th also pop up again out of the noise towards the right hand edge of the plot.
 This means that all of the harmonics listed in Table 1 will easily be heard because none of these go beyond the 8th, and therefore beats between all of the consonant intervals will also be heard if they are not tuned perfectly (i.e. when they are tempered to suit a particular temperament).
 However the Stop Diapason is completely different, having only six harmonics.
 Of these, the odd-numbered ones are more prominent than the evens owing to the action of stopper in the pipe, this difference being characteristic of stopped flutes.
 But another aural feature of this stop is that, unlike the Open Diapason, the beats corresponding to many tempered intervals will either be weak or absent.
 Table 1 shows that even the beat of a tempered fifth would not be heard if it involved this particular pipe because its second harmonic barely exists.
 Consequently a Wolf fifth would sound quite docile if this pipe was involved, whereas this certainly would not be so for the Open Diapason.
 The same also goes for most of the other intervals.
 So this example confirms that the strengths of the beats generated by the intervals in a temperament depend intimately on the timbres of the pipes (i.e. the stops) being used.
 And because key flavour is so closely connected with the beats of tempered intervals, it must therefore depend on the registration chosen by the performer.
 As pointed out earlier, this phenomenon makes the organ unique among all other keyboard instruments.
 Temperament is not a one-size-fits-all subject which affects all keyboard instruments in the same way, since its effects on the organ depend on one's choice of stops.

 Before proceeding to demonstrate these effects musically, a few words about the organ used to derive the spectra in Figure 1 are appropriate.
 This historic instrument was built originally by J W Walker in 1858 and it was described by the present organist, Paul Minchinton, in Organists' Review .
 It was he who stoically recorded the sound samples in a freezing cold church from which the spectra in Figure 1 were derived.
 When built, the organ was tuned to some unknown unequal temperament because the records show it was subsequently brought into equal tuning in 1867.
-Unequal temperaments were still relatively common in England at that time though exactly what they were remains something of a mystery, Nicholas Thistlethwaite writing in the making of the Victorian organ that "reliable information is hard to come by" .
+Unequal temperaments were still relatively common in England at that time though exactly what they were remains something of a mystery, Nicholas Thistlethwaite writing that "reliable information is hard to come by" .

 For the purposes of these demonstrations I have therefore selected a grossly unequal tuning in which the sheer awfulness of the worst keys can scarcely be exceeded - this temperament is quarter-comma meantone.
 The most evil key is A flat major because it exposes the Wolf fifth between A flat and E flat which is hideously sharp by over one third of a semitone from pure.
 The rationale behind this apparently perverse choice is to show that even wolves can be tamed by a judicious selection of stops.
 The following demonstrations were recorded using the Prog Organ virtual pipe organ into which the complete Ponsbourne sample set was loaded, and more information about this is available in the article at reference .
 All the examples were recorded using the Open and Stop Diapasons on the Great Organ, the same stops whose spectra were shown earlier in Figure 1.